Wildlife

 Into the wrong hands

 Many endangered species that are internationally protected unfortunately still fall into the hands of traders.
 This illegal wildlife trade is one of the most profitable forms of organized crime.
+Experts estimate that between 8 and 20 billion euros is earned annually.

 Sulley and Boo were found more dead than alive at an airport.

-Lack of Rescue Capacity
+Lack of rescue capacity

 The solution